Best Samsung Galaxy phones for any Budget or Need, in May 2021!

 Best Overall: Samsung Galaxy S21 Ultra

-The Galaxy S21 Ultra is one of the most capable and well-rounded smartphones in the world right now.
+The Galaxy S21 Ultra is the most capable and well-rounded smartphones in the world right now.
 It’s got the best screen: WQHD+ resolution with a variable refresh rate up to 120Hz; 1,500 nits of maximum brightness; and nary a bezel to be found.
 It’s got a fast and versatile software that can double as a desktop UI if connected to a TV, and it’s got the most advanced and versatile zooming system around.

 Second Best Phone, Overall: Samsung Galaxy S21

 If that Galaxy S21 Ultra price is too tough to stomach, the smaller Galaxy S21, which starts at $800, is a worthy alternative.
 This one lacks the world-class zoom camera of the Galaxy S21 Ultra, and has a back that’s made of polycarbonate instead of Gorilla Glass, but other than that, you’re getting most of what makes the Galaxy S21 Ultra great: that striking camera module design, One UI 3.1, a really good ultra-wide camera.
 And even without a Periscope zoom lens, the Galaxy S21 can still produce respectable zoom shots.
 I’d say anything between 5x to 10x still look good enough.

 Best Value: Samsung Galaxy S20 FE 5G